Callisto95/Configs/Notes/Minecraft.md

 ## Create and Shaders

+> [!IMPORTANT]
-**This is about the Fabric version, not the Forge one!**
+> This is about the Fabric version, not the Forge one!

 Water wheel cause immense lag and weird rendering issues, even when just placed.
 Install `Iris Flywheel Compat`, run `/flywheel backend instancing`, then restart.

 ## Distant Horizons on Servers

+> [!NOTE]
-Note: DH is now fully supported on servers, this is for when servers don't have DH installed.
+> DH is now fully supported on servers, this is for when servers don't have DH installed.

 This is not officially supported, but you can link `Distant_Horizons_server_data/[server name]/[level]/DistantHorizons.sqlite` to a local worlds' `DistantHorizons.sqlite`.
 That way you can generate your own LOD's and load them when on the server.